soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/create-hold-notification.md

 # Create a legal hold notice

-Using Advanced eDiscovery custodian communications, organizations can manage their workflow around communicating with custodians.
+Using Advanced eDiscovery (Preview) custodian communications, organizations can manage their workflow around communicating with custodians.
 Through the Communications tool, legal teams can systematically send, collect, and track legal hold notifications.
 The flexible creation process also allows teams to customize the hold notification workflow and the content in the notices sent to custodians.

 The article outlines the steps in the hold notification workflow.